docker/community/Organizers/Resources/sponsorship guidelines.md

 ## Why sponsor?

-The main benefit of sponsoring a Docker Meetup is visibility.
-As a sponsor, you can gain visibility in the following ways:
+Build brand awareness in your local community by sponsoring a Docker Meetup.
+Benefits of a sponsorship may include but aren't limited to:
-- Listing as a sponsor on the meetup.com page left column
+- Listing as a sponsor on the meetup.com page (left column)
-- Listing in the meetup event page event details
+- Listing in the event details meetup page
-- Thanks in pre- and/or post-event emails
+- Recognition in pre- and/or post-event emails
 - Verbal thank you in opening or closing remarks
-- Recognition in the following Docker promotional channels
-- Docker social media networks
-- Docker Weekly newsletter
-- Docker Monthly Events blog
+- Digital promotion of event

-There are three sponsorship options available:
+Three sponsorship options available:
 - Venue Host sponsorship
 - Food/ Beverage sponsorship
 - Venue + Food/ Beverage sponsorship